Copyright ©2022 Peter Slattery

 And of course, these are all just tools to be used if they seem useful.
 They can be present or not.
 Sometimes we just talk; no drawing, no writing, no movement.
 Sometimes our counselling is in spoken words.
 Sometimes in other forms.
 And sometimes it is just a chat.

 Approaches such as Narrative, Gestalt, Motivational Interviewing and others, have all added something to the development of this process.
-As does constant reading, paying attention to current research, trips to other cultures and places, the inspiration of amazing people, the power and joy of comedians, the wisdom of my parents, and the experience of 30 years work.
+As does constant reading, paying attention to current research, trips to other cultures and places, the inspiration of amazing people, the power and joy of comedians, the wisdom of my parents, the steadying companion of common sense, the experience of 35 years work, and the extraordinary and inspiring young people I have the privilege to work with.